arjunmehtaa/CoinFacts/README.md

 * **[News API](https://newsapi.org/)** - To retrieve latest news data (top 100 international news with keywords "crypto" and "cryptocurrency").

 ## Login / Register Screen
+* Allows the user to sign-up/sign-in.
+* Signing-in enabled the user to save coins to their portfolio/watchlist.
+* Sign-up/sign-in is handled by Firebase backend through Firebase Authentication.
+* The user can choose not to sign-up/sign-in by choosing the Continue as Guest option.
 <p float="left">
   <img src="assets/screenshots/9.jpg" width="32%" />
   <img src="assets/screenshots/10.jpg" width="32%" />